doctrine/doctrine-website/source/_posts/2013-09-11-doctrine-2-4-released.rst

   ``EntityManager``.
 - Allow to order by associations when using ``EntityRepository#findBy()``.
-- Support for new `NEW()` operator in DQL which can be wrapped around the full SELECT clause part and instantiates an object by passing the parameters to the constructor.
+- Support for new `NEW()` operator in DQL which can be wrapped around the full ``SELECT``-clause parts and instantiates an object by passing the parameters to the constructor.
 See the `documentation
   <http://docs.doctrine-project.org/en/latest/reference/dql-doctrine-query-language.html#new-operator-syntax>`_
   for more details.